flybywiresim/docs/docs/fbw-a32nx/index.md

 ---
 title: FlyByWire A32NX - Overview
-description: This doc's corner is dedicated to the FlyByWire A32NX aircraft and its features.
+description: This section is dedicated to the FlyByWire A32NX aircraft and its features.
 ---

 <link rel="stylesheet" href="../../stylesheets/toc-tables.css">